mpiraux/draft-piraux-quic-multipath-additional-addresses/draft-piraux-quic-additional-addresses.md

 it to the first server IP.
 The server answers to the QUIC connection opening and indicates its first IP as a preferred address and its second one as an additional address.
 When the handshake completes, the client validates the preferred address and migrates to it.
-Later on in the connection, the client can validate the path towards the second server IP and can migrate to it.
+Later during the connection, the client can validate the path towards the second server IP and can migrate to it.

 ~~~~